folio-org/folio-ansible/ansible-roles.md

 ## maven-3
 Installs Apache Maven 3 from the Apache archive.

-## okapi-demo
-Clones the folio-org/okapi repository from GitHub, installs and launches Okapi as a system service with persistent storage.
-Depends on common, openjdk-8-jdk, maven-3, and mongodb-org.

-## okapi-docker
-Clones the folio-org/okapi repository from GitHub, builds and launches an Okapi server in development mode in a Docker container.
-Depends on docker-engine.

-## okapi-src
-Clones the folio-org/okapi repository from GitHub, builds the JAR files needed for deployment.
-Depends on common, openjdk-8, and maven-3.
-Launches an Okapi server in development mode from the source tree.

-## okapi-test
-Deploys the Okapi test modules from the source code in the folio-org/okapi repository.
-Depends on okapi-src.

 ## mod-auth-src
 Clones the folio-org/mod-auth repository from GitHub, builds and deploys the modules.
 Depends on mongodb-org and okapi-src.